wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 my projects.
 I always try to use them first before I consider Layer 1 constructs, or even raw CloudFormation.

+## Escape hatches

+You can import existing CloudFormation templates, written in YAML or JSON, and treat them as CDK Constructs:  I had used a small CloudFormation template in my project; it worked seamlessly, but after a few days I just rewrote it in TypeScript.

+AWS API calls

 ## Tooling

 The CDK's availability across multiple programming languages always intrigued